ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Note that:

-1. `Weight` diffs related to the a subnet are stored contiguously.
+1. `Weight` diffs related to a subnet are stored contiguously.
 2. Diff height is serialized as `Reverse_Height`.
 It is stored with big endian format and has its bits flipped too.
-This ensurses that heighs are store in order (by big endianess) with the top most height always being the first (by bit flipping).
+Big endianess ensures that heights are stored in order, bit flipping ensures that the top most height is always the first.
-3. `NodeID` is part of the key and `state.ValidatorWeightDiff` is part of the value stored.
+3. `NodeID` is part of the key and `state.ValidatorWeightDiff` is part of the value.

 `BLS Public` diffs are stored as follows: